Navid200/xDrip/docs/Logs.md

 At the top of the screen, you can choose different categories of logs to display.
 Please enable all categories if sharing logs via a screenshot with someone helping you troubleshoot.

 At the bottom of the screen, you can tap `Save Logs` to save a text file containing the logs.
+The file will be saved at /Download/xDrip-export/xDrip-log.txt.